 Are you seeing outdoor cats in your neighborhood?
 We can help.
-BARCS’ free* Community Cat Program is the humane, effective way to reduce the number of cats living on our streets.
+BARCS’ free* Community Cats Program is the humane, effective way to reduce the number of cats living on our streets.
 Community cats are the unowned stray or feral cats who live outdoors in our neighborhoods.

-Services of the Community Cat Program
+Free Public Services of the Community Cats Program

 - Humane trapping of stray and feral cats, followed by spaying or neutering, vaccination and return of the cats to their home area.
 Over time, their numbers are reduced